 How to Make Cannabutter at Home

 There are multiple ways of making edibles at home.
-Since cannabinoids are fat-soluble, cooking them in fatty substances allows for their easy absorption into a multitude of foods, including baked goods, sauces, and candy.
+Since cannabinoids are fat-soluble, cooking them in fatty substances allows for their easy inclusion in a multitude of foods, including baked goods, sauces, and candy.
 Below, we’ll cover the creation of canna-butter.

 One of the simplest methods of creating a cannabis edible is by way of canna-butter.
-Infuse the butter with cannabis and then treat it as you normally would in any recipe.
+Infuse the butter with cannabis and then use it as you would normally use butter in any recipe.

 - Fine-mesh strainer